 (Keep an eye on the water in the pan.
 It will evaporate.
 Fill it with hot water - when needed.)

 Remove the Char Siu from the oven.
 Season with salt and black pepper.
-Remove the hooks, then coarsely slice it into strips against the grain.
+Pull out the hooks, then coarsely slice it into strips against the grain.
 Serve in warm, flour tortillas or buns, slathered with the BBQ sauce.